shiloholotu/algosavvy/doc-markdown/introduction/building-blocks.md

 ```

 ## Arrays
 Arrays are a collection of elements of the same data type.
 Each element can be accessed with a unique index, usually with the first element having the index `0` and the next having the index `1` and so on.
 Many languages allow the use of 2 different types of arrays: **Static and Dynamic**.
-Different languages can vary a lot in how they declare arrays, so its best to figure out how your language of choice does it specifically.
+Different languages can vary a lot in how they declare and handle arrays, so its best to figure out how your language of choice does it specifically.

 **Static arrays** have a **static** size, i.e. the amount of elements they can store cannot be changed.
 ```cpp